SpookyCorridor/larvae/readme.md

 What better way to learn PHP and Laravel than to just dive right in?
 Larvae has a bunch of cool features like publishing dates, tags, bookmarks, and a highlight feature for the latest article.
 Going through this project gave me a better understanding of "magic" that happens behind the scenes in Laravel and Rails.
 Specifically things like their middleware setup, many-to-many automated relationships, and service providers.
 Side note: Elixer is freaking amazing and makes Gulp feel even more elegant.

+I think my biggest hurdle on this project was actually managing to get it properly deployed somewhere.
+Most tutorials are only pieces of the puzzle and for outdated versions of Laravel.
+Now that I've figured it out though it's pretty easy to manage.

 # Installation

  - clone down the repository